 We are unaware of any lionfish stings occurring in the Turks and Caicos.

-You’re probably a lot more likely to be in a serious car accident on your way to the airport than being a victim of a shark attack in the Turks and Caicos Islands, but the following may reduce your risk:
+You’re probably a lot more likely to be in a serious car accident on your way to the airport than being a victim of a shark attack in the Turks and Caicos Islands, yet if you’re looking to reduce shark attack risks, consider the following: